A-NMN-P/prime_finder/README.md

                 flag1, flag2 = True, False

             # check the given interger is 2 or less.
-            # if it is 2 then just show up it is a prime number.
+            # if it is 2 then just show up it as a prime number.
             if given_Num == 2:
                 print("2 is a prime number")
                 flag2 = False